lirantal/essential-nodejs-security-book/manuscript/xss.md

 var userURIGragmentInput = xssFilters.uriFragmentInHTMLData();
 ```

+{pagebreak}

 ## Summary

-OWASP [ranks](https://www.owasp.org/index.php/Top10#OWASP_Top_10_for_2013) Cross Site Scripting (XSS) in the 3rd position of the Top 10 vulnerabilities and attack vectors.
+OWASP ranks Cross Site Scripting (XSS) in the 3rd position of the [Top 10 vulnerabilities and attack vectors](https://www.owasp.org/index.php/Top10#OWASP_Top_10_for_2013).
 As such, our awareness of security concerns should be high for attacks which are very common and easy to exploit.

 To prevent XSS vulnerabilities, we learned about one of the basic mitigation techniques which is to encode or escape the output data so that malicious user input would not compromise the user's web browser by interpreting a maliciously injected JavaScript code.